What are Calculated Fields?

 FROM my_table

 In this SQL query, ORDER_TOTAL and TRUNC(SYSDATE) are calculated fields, and, of course, you can use such an approach.
 Moreover, if you can calculate something by SQL means, do that.
-But if it cannot be done by SQL, or if you do not have enough knowledge of SQL, Exportizer can help.
+But if it cannot be done by SQL, or if you do not have enough knowledge of SQL, Exportizer calculated fields can help.

 Practical Steps